thoennes/poser-panel/README.md

   v 4,67,2
 </pre>

-with the indexes being 1, 2, and 3 reaspectively.
+with the indexes being 1, 2, and 3 reaspectively; for v[1], v[2], v[3].

+#### Meshes

 Every application represents meshes internally using different programmatic structures.
-But the basis for any mesh, in any application, is still a collection of vertexes; every mesh a vertex list.
+But the basis for any mesh in any application is still a collection of vertexes; every mesh has a vertex list.
 And that list has some form of index.
+The vertex lists may be kept in different forms, internal to the application.
+Which means that the index is likely maintained using different methods.
+It may be a propery of a Vertex Object.
+It may be it's position in a list of tertexes.
 In OBJ format, we see the index comes from the vertexes order in the list.

-No matter how the internal format is stored, what matters is that the orignal order (from the OBJ file) can be reconstructed when the mesh is exported.
+To solve this problem, no matter how the internal format is stored, what matters is that the order from the original OBJ file can be reconstructed when the mesh is exported back as an OBJ.

-- Daz Studio can export an mesh in the original unimesh OBJ order
+- Daz Studio can export an mesh in the original OBJ order
-- Blender can export an mesh in the original unimesh OBJ order
+- Blender can export an mesh in the original OBJ order
-- Poser __CANNOT__ export a mesh in the original unimesh OBJ order
+- Poser __CANNOT__ export a mesh in the original OBJ order

-This means you can never use a Poser exported figure mesh, in an OBJ format that can be used by anything (even by Poser) as a source for a FBM.
+Since the vertex order of an OBJ to be used as a FBM must be the same as the original OBJ, you can never use a Poser exported figure mesh, in an OBJ format that can be used by anything (even by Poser) as a source for a FBM.

 ### Analysis